 - Semester mark / Year mark is calculated from a series of continuous assessments;

 - Students do NOT write an Examination;

 - Therefore, no exam admission required;

-- Semester mark = Final Mark;

-- No supplementary exams awarded.

 The purpose of this module is the creation and management of entrepreneurial initiatives in organisations.
-The module will attempt to develop intellectual competencies and practical skills in the acquisition, analysis, interpretation and application of the underlying theories, models and approaches to the concept of corporate entrepreneurship.
+The module will attempt to develop intellectual competencies and practical skills in the acquisition, analysis, interpretation, and application of the underlying theories, models, and approaches to the concept of corporate entrepreneurship.
 Students will be able to reflect on the degree of entrepreneurial culture in their relevant departments and/or organisations.
 Furthermore, they should be able to assess the effect of their own entrepreneurial inputs on the holistic outcomes of the organisation's entrepreneurial future.